Codecademy/docs/content/python/concepts/lists/terms/append/append.md

   - "paths/computer-science"
 ---

-The Python list method `.append()` adds an item to the end of the list.
+The Python list method `.append()` adds an item to the end of a list.

 ## Syntax